Emotional and Physical Wellness – Living with Mesothelioma

-Palliative care takes many forms and helps late-stage as well as early-stage mesothelioma patients.
-It could mean using traditional medicine, like painkillers to manage pain or radiation to shrink tumors that are causing discomfort.
-But it also means using complementary and alternative medicine to boost energy, improve sleep, increase mobility, and boost overall quality of life.
-Palliative care may also include social, emotional, and spiritual support as well as care for mental health.
+Palliative care takes many forms and helps patients with all stages of mesothelioma.
+It could include traditional medicine, like medication to manage pain or radiation to shrink tumors causing discomfort.
+However, palliative care could also include complementary and alternative medicine to boost energy, improve sleep, increase mobility, and boost overall quality of life.
+Palliative care may also include social, emotional, and spiritual support.

-Another important aspect of wellness is social.
-People are naturally social, but when you get sick you may find that your social life changes in troubling ways.
-You may not be able to go to work or spend time with friends like you used to.
-Having the support of at least a handful of your closest friends and family is crucial for your overall wellness as you fight cancer.
-Let these people help you and be there just to listen or have fun with you in whatever way possible.
+Social health is also an important part of wellness.
+Humans are naturally social creatures.
+However, when you become sick you may find your social life changes in troubling ways.
+When dealing with a devastating illness like mesothelioma, you may not be able to go to work or spend time with friends.
+Having the support of even a handful of people is crucial for your overall wellness.

 Loved ones who are not fighting cancer cannot give all the social support you need.
 Many cancer patients find help in support groups with other cancer patients.
-This helps them to share with and learn from others who know exactly what they are going through.
-This kind of support can add spirit and optimism to a patient’s life in spite of their battle with cancer.
+These groups help by allowing sharing and learning from others who understand what you are going through.
+This kind of support can add spirit and optimism to a patient’s life despite their battle with cancer.

 Faith and Spiritual Wellness

-Spiritual wellness is another important component of overall wellness.
-Many cancer patients struggle with faith and spirituality, but those who are able to address their faith reap many benefits.
-It does not have to be religious faith or belief, but some kind of spirituality or belief in a higher power has been proven to give cancer patients important wellness benefits.
-These include better physical and mental health, better social support and wellness, and even longer survival times.
+Spiritual wellness is also an important component of overall wellness.
+Many cancer patients struggle with faith and spirituality.
+However, those who can address their faith reap many benefits.
+You do not necessarily need organized religion to meet your spiritual needs.
+Any approach to spirituality or belief in a higher power has proven to give cancer patients wellness benefits.
+These benefits include better physical and mental health, better social support, and even longer survival times.